 Tassels are easy and fun to make.
 They add a creative finished look to a design but can also become a disaster if you do not get it right.
-There are few ways of making a tassel fringe but in this blog, I will be showing how to make a Rya knot which is a simple method of
+There are few ways of making a tassel fringe but in this blog, I will be showing how to make a Rya knot which is a simple tapestry weaving technique.

 Cut a bunch of yarns at the length of your desired tassel length.
 Take 3-5 strands, depending on the thickness of the yarn, and create a loop on 2 strands of the warp thread.
 Tie a Rya knot by taking the ends of the strands, pull the ends through the loop and tighten the knot.

 Continue this process for the entire row and your tassel fringes are ready.